lsaravia/MetawebsAssembly/MetawebsAssembly.md

 To determine each species' role the $dz-PC$ parameter space was divided into four areas, modified from @Guimera2005, using the same scheme as @Kortsch2015.
 Two thresholds were used to define the species’ roles: $PC=0.625$ and $dz=2.5$.
 If a species had at least 60% of links within its module then $PC<0.625$, and if it also had $dz\ge 2.5$, thus it was classified as a module hub.
 This parameter space defines species with a relatively high number of links, the majority within its module.
 If a species had $PC<0.625$ and $dz<2.5$, then it was called a peripheral or specialist; this refers to a species with relatively few links, mostly within its module.
 Species that had $PC\ge0.625$ and $dz<2.5$ were considered module connectors, since they have relatively few links, mostly between modules.
 Finally, if a species had $PC\ge0.625$ and $dz\ge 2.5$, then it was classified as a super-generalist or hub-connector because it has high between- and within-module connectivity.

-We estimated the roles for empirical networks and for 20 realizations of the fitted assembly model networks.
+We estimated the roles for empirical networks and for 20 realizations of each assembly model network.
 To test if the proportion of species’ roles changed between the empircal and each of the realizations of the model we performed a Pearson's Chi-squared test with simulated p-value based on 10000 Monte Carlo replicates.

 All analyses and simulations were performed in R version 4.0.3 [@RCoreTeam2017], using the igraph package version 1.2.6 [@Csardi2006] for motifs, the package multiweb for topological roles, $Q$ and other network metrics [@Saravia2019c], and the package meweasmo for the metaweb assembly model [@Saravia2020].
 Source code and data are available at zenodo <https://doi.org/10.5281/zenodo.3370022> and GitHub <https://github.com/lsaravia/MetawebsAssembly/>.